UWARG/docs/docs/bootcamp/embedded.md

 ### Submission

 To submit your work, create a pull request of your fork against the `UWARG/embedded-bootcamp` repository.
-Name your pull request `Bootcamp by YOURNAME`.
+Name your pull request `Bootcamp: YOURNAME`.
 Tell the responsible team lead that you've completed the bootcamp and they will review your submission.
 You may be asked to revise some things.

-**Note**: *If you would really like to test out the code, come to one of the work days and we'll show you how to program the board and actually test it out*
+**Note**: *If you would like to test out the code, come to one of the work days and we'll show you how to program the board and actually test it out*

 ### Additional Resources